HOW TO START A SPORTSWEAR BRAND — updated 2021

 Step 8.
 Define The Collection.

-Leaving the start-up phase behind you, it’s now time to start the product development, the process of making your garments.
+Leaving the foundation phase behind you, it’s now time to start the product development, the process of making your garments.
 The first step here is to define your collection.
 Focus on your brand identity, your vision, and the products you wish to create.
 Make sure your collection is clear and has cohesion.

 Step 9.
 Design.